Curriculum Statement - English

 Powerful Knowledge in English

-The powerful knowledge curriculum in English will be deliberately and coherently sequenced to take the shape of a chronological narrative; a narrative that aims to support pupils in making sense of both the literary canon and texts from across a rich, cultural spectrum of literature.
+The powerful knowledge curriculum in English will be deliberately and coherently sequenced to take the shape of a chronological narrative; a narrative that aims to support students in making sense of both the literary canon and texts from across a rich, cultural spectrum of literature.
 In particular, students will be tasked with exploring the timeless and universal threads that run through and connect written texts, regardless of their place in history or their place of origin.
 The sequence of the curriculum also endeavours to ensure that the knowledge taught is rich; in that it is taught to be remembered by our students, not merely encountered.

-Our curriculum also aims to prepare every student for the demands of both the wider curriculum and the wider world through a conscious and explicit teaching of both Tier 2 and Tier 3 vocabulary.
+Our curriculum also aims to prepare every student for the demands of both the wider curriculum and the wider world through a conscious and explicit teaching of both tier 2 and tier 3 vocabulary.
 This deliberate teaching of vocabulary goes beyond simply defining the meaning of a word but encourages students to fully explore the language.
 Through an exploration of word origin, change and usage, students will develop a vocabulary that is not only broad but rich in depth.
 In doing this, we hope to provide our students with the academic code that ultimately leads to school and life success.

 Curriculum Features